-You may not realize that when you buy a home without a real estate agent you are working with the listing agent.
-In California, a buyer can not buy a home without representation.
-If a buyer does not have their own agent the listing, or seller’s agent is automatically a dual agent.
+You may not realize that when you buy a home without a real estate agent you are automatically working with the listing agent because in California, a buyer can not buy a home without representation.
+“No agent” means “dual agent”.

 The agent will negotiate a lower price.The buyer believes the agent will convince the seller to sell the home for a lower price in order to make a larger commission.